Luis Patiño strong in return, Rays beat Royals 7-1 - WHIZ News

 Outfielder David Peralta normally doesn’t sleep on the plane but did this time and said he was snoring so loudly he woke himself up.

-Asked before the game if he thought the players were tired, manager Kevin Cash said, “No.”
+Asked before the game if he thought the players were tired, Cash said, “No.”

 TRAINER’S ROOM